smolanalytics

 The report list is not the difference, every tool has funnels and retention.
 What is different is how you get the answer, and what it costs:

 • 1Ask in plain English.
-Instead of building a dashboard for every question, you type "where do trials drop off?" into a dashboard bar, or into your own Cursor or Claude Code over MCP (47 tools, 13 prompts).
+Instead of building a dashboard for every question, you type "where do trials drop off?" into a dashboard bar, or into your own coding agent (Cursor, Claude Code, Copilot, and the rest) over MCP (97 tools, 15 prompts).
 It is bring-your-own-model, so your editor's own AI does the asking and the AI part is free.

 • 3Computed, never guessed.
 Every answer comes from the same deterministic reports the dashboard renders, not from an LLM writing numbers.
-A CI agreement test fails the build if the AI answer ever differs from the dashboard, so the number you get is the real one.

 what you can ask